Blossom algorithm: Bipartite matching

 When G is bipartite, there are no odd cycles in G. In that case, blossoms will never be found and one can simply remove lines B20 - B24 of the algorithm.
 The algorithm thus reduces to the standard algorithm to construct maximum cardinality matchings in bipartite graphs where we repeatedly search for an augmenting path by a simple graph traversal: this is for instance the case of the Ford–Fulkerson algorithm.

 Weighted matching

-The matching problem can be generalized by assigning weights to edges in G and asking for a set M that produces a matching of maximum (minimum) total weight: this is the maximum weight matching problem.
-This problem can be solved by a combinatorial algorithm that uses the unweighted Edmonds's algorithm as a subroutine.
-Vladimir Kolmogorov provides an efficient C++ implementation of this.
+The matching problem can be generalized by assigning weights to edges in G and asking for a matching of maximum total weight: this is known as the maximum weight matching problem.
+This problem can be solved by a combinatorial algorithm that uses the unweighted blossom algorithm as a subroutine.
+Efficient, polynomial-time algorithms for this problem are available in several software libraries, including NetworkX, LEDA, and the LEMON graph library.